vidarl/ezp-toolkit/README.md

 ## Run setup wizard

-Run setup wizard directly from [legacy](http://localhost:8082) ( using legacyapache container on port 8082) http://localhost:8082
+Run setup wizard directly from [legacy](http://localhost:8082) ( using legacyphpapache container on port 8082) http://localhost:8082

 Use the following db settings when asked by setup wizard: